mangs/bun-utils/documentation/networkUtils.md

   port?: string | number;                         // Defaults to process.env.DEVELOPMENT_SERVER_PORT else 3_000 for HTTP, 443 for HTTPS
 ```
 **NOTE:** multiple server instances can be started simultaneously with unique port values.
+**NOTE 2:** the exact configuration options used to start a server are logged to the console if the DEBUG environment variable is set to a truthy value.

 #### Parameters